-Read on for our latest picks of the best films on the streaming service below – updated weekly – or head over to our guides to the best series on Netflix and best comedies on Netflix.
+Read on for our latest picks of the best films on the streaming service right now below – updated weekly – or head over to our guides to the best series on Netflix and best comedies on Netflix.

 Best movies to watch on Netflix right now